.png)

 What is Forward Deployed Engineering?

 Forward deployed engineering means putting engineers directly in the loop with the people using the product.
-Instead of building generic tools far from the customer, these engineers work side-by-side with operational teams—inside hospitals, contact centers, billing teams, or wherever the process lives.
-They’re not just writing code.
-They’re watching real usage, handling unexpected failures, connecting to legacy systems, tuning logic, and adjusting the agent to reflect the actual workflow—not some idealized diagram.
+Instead of building generic tools far from the customer, these engineers work side by side with operational teams inside hospitals, contact centers, billing teams, or wherever the process lives.
+They are not just writing code.
+They observe real usage, handle unexpected failures, connect to legacy systems, tune logic, and adjust the agent to reflect the actual workflow rather than an idealized diagram.

 Why It’s Essential for AI Agents